 Take a look at what’s happening in the Valley by topic:

 Good Food Box

 The regular price of the Bow Valley Good Food Box is $30, taxes included.
 This is open to anyone in the Bow Valley.
-A partially subsidized option of $25 is offered to people with a lower-income* or who have been affected by COVID-19.
-These subsidies are provided by a grant from the Rotary Club of Canmore and the Bow Valley Christmas Spirit Campaign.
+A partially subsidized option of $25 is offered to people with a lower-income.
+These subsidies are provided by a grant from the Rotary Club of Canmore and donations from generous community members.